Cynthia McKinney: Free Gaza Movement

-Later activities

-Libya and Iran
+Libya, Iran and Hugo Chávez

 On May 21, 2011, McKinney appeared on state-run television in Libya and stated that United States participation in military intervention in the 2011 Libyan civil war was "not what the people of the United States stand for and it's not what African-Americans stand for".
 In the same interview, McKinney stated: "On a previous visit to Libya, I was able to learn about The Green Book, and the form of direct democracy that is advocated in The Green Book."

 Around the same time, during her first visit to Iran, McKinney was interviewed by Iran's state-run channel, Press TV: "it is clear that the people of Iran have one thing in mind, and that is that they are a revolutionary state.
 And as a revolutionary state, they understand colonialism, neo-colonialism, and imperialism.
-They understand being under the foot of oppression and occupation -- even if it is mental occupation -- from an outside force or outside power, and that is what centers the resistance".
+They understand being under the foot of oppression and occupation—even if it is mental occupation—from an outside force or outside power, and that is what centers the resistance".

-In 2015, she received a Ph.D. in Leadership and Change from Antioch University with a dissertation on Hugo Chávez.

-2012 congressional election
+U.S. House of Representatives election, 2012

 McKinney announced in April 2012 that she would run for the 4th congressional district against Hank Johnson on the Green Party ticket.
 However, in August she failed to qualify for the ballot.
 Nevertheless, she received 58 write-in votes in the general election.